PlanetDogeCodes/EaglerXPaper/README.md

 If you find a bug on a specific Paper version, please open an issue and include:
 1. The Paper version (e.g. `paper-1.21.11-132`)
-2. The full stack trace from `logs/latest.log`
+2. The full error from `logs/latest.log`
 3. The output of `java -version`

 ## LLM Usage Disclaimer